 I travelled to Phong Nha in 2022 (via Dong Hoi) and it was my favourite place I have ever been to.
 Eating vegan in Phong Nha was very easy!
+And there are so many lovely things to do there in the Best Things to do in Phong Nha blog post.
 I’m planning on going back soon.
 I hope the following information helps you during your time there.

 HOW TO GET TO PHONG NHA

 You can get to Phong Nha by flying from Ho Chi Minh City or Hanoi to Dong Hoi airport.
 Then getting your accommodation to pick you up or the public bus (B4).
 There are also buses and trains from Hoi An, Da Nang, Hue and Vinh.

 In Phong Nha, your accommodation will have bicycles to use.
 My accommodation, “Coco Riverside Homestay” had free bicycles that I used for the below rides.

 ROUTE 1: CYCLING TO THE NORTH OF PHONG NHA

 Cycle through Gia Tĩnh, Xuân Sơn and Sơn Thủy.